STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Instability learning for safe bipedal navigation planning

 \subsection{Learning Instability}

-We aim to predict the body-to-stance-foot angle instability from the terrain and the robot state.
+We aim to predict the BSFA instability from the terrain and the robot state.
 In this work, we represent the geometrical features of the environment using a 2.5D elevation map \cite{miki2022elevation}.
 For the robot state, many components such as instant joint values are highly time-varying and hence difficult to consider as decision variables in planning.
-However, other states, such as yaw orientation and velocity action commands, are relatively less time-varying and play a critical role when the learned traversability is later exploited in planning.
+However, other states, such as velocity action commands, are relatively less time-varying and play a critical role when the learned traversability is later exploited in planning.
 Hence, we define our instability estimation model as follows: